Computer Science (M.S.)

 The department offers both thesis and non-thesis options in the master’s program.

 Students that want to acquire employment in a specialized IT/Computer Science field may want to consider a non-thesis master’s degree.
 Students completing the master's degree without a thesis are required to give a satisfactory performance in a comprehensive examination covering course work.
-Thirty-six semester hours are required, no more than 12 of which may be at the 5000 level.
-Up to nine hours may be taken in approved graduate courses outside of UNO Computer Science department upon prior approval by the department.
+Further details about the non-thesis MS program can be found here.

 Students interested in academic research (and perhaps continuing on to acquire a Doctorate) are encouraged to pursue a master’s degree via the thesis-included curriculum.
 Students completing the master's degree with a thesis are required to submit an acceptable thesis and give a satisfactory defense of the thesis.
-Thirty semester hours are required, no more than six of which may be thesis credit.
-No more than nine hours may be at the 5000 level.
-Up to six hours may be taken in graduate courses outside of UNO Computer Science department upon prior approval by the department.
+Further details about the thesis-based MS program can be found here.

 Areas of Study